20 Veneers + 1 Implant

 Eliminate the bulky, fake appearance of existing veneers.
 Create symmetry where none existed before.
 Achieve soft, natural tooth shapes with proper light reflection and texture.
 Replace missing posterior tooth with implant.
 Complete treatment within 8 weeks.

-Before we could create beautiful veneers, we needed to create a beautiful canvas.
+Before beautiful veneers could be created, a beautiful canvas was needed.
 Gum lift surgery, technically called crown lengthening or gingivectomy, involves precisely reshaping the gum tissue to establish symmetrical arches.
-This procedure is performed with local anesthesia and heals within one to two weeks.
+Using microsurgery techniques, the tissue was reshaped to create even gum levels across all teeth.
+The procedure is performed with local anesthesia and heals within 1–2 weeks.

 For this patient, the gum lift was essential.
-It allowed us to make teeth that were genuinely symmetrical—not teeth that appeared uneven because they emerged from uneven gum tissue.
+It allowed the creation of teeth that were genuinely symmetrical—not teeth that appeared uneven because they emerged from uneven gum tissue.
 This foundational step is what separates comprehensive smile design from superficial cosmetic work.
-We address the underlying architecture, not just the surface appearance.

-• Proper surface contours for natural light reflection
+• Proper surface contours calibrated for natural light reflection

 • Natural variation at incisal edges avoiding artificial uniformity

-From initial consultation to final placement, treatment required eight weeks—remarkably efficient for a case involving gum surgery, implant placement, and twenty-one restorations.
+From initial consultation to final placement, treatment required 8 weeks—remarkably efficient for a case involving gum surgery, implant placement, and 21 restorations.
 The timeline worked because procedures were strategically sequenced, with healing periods utilized for design refinement and laboratory fabrication.

-Unlike her original experience in Colombia, this patient saw and approved her new smile design before any permanent work was done.
+Unlike her original experience abroad, this patient saw and approved her new smile design before any permanent work was done.
 She wore provisional veneers that previewed the final result.
-Adjustments were made based on her feedback.
+Adjustments were made based on her feedback over multiple try-in appointments.
 When the permanent restorations were placed, she received exactly what she had already approved—no surprises, no disappointments, no regrets.
+This iterative design process is what dental tourism eliminates to save cost, and it is precisely what produces natural, personalized results.

 “The difference between dental tourism and comprehensive care is the process—not just the final product.”